18F/tts-engage/projects/stickers/stickers.md

 4. A few days or one week later, send out a followup slack post to remind people.
 Mention a deadline after which you're making the sticker order.
 5. On the day before or day of the sticker buy, send one final update via email.
 6. Pick a website that makes stickers.
 Look at their pricing increments (it'll be $0.XX/sticker if you order 500 stickers, $0.YY if you order 1000, etc.), look at how many orders you have so far, and make a judgment call on if it's worth it to order more so that you get to a cheaper threshold.
+7. Update the people who've put in orders on how much it'll cost.
-7. When the stickers arrive, cut them into bundles for easier distribution.
+8. When the stickers arrive, cut them into bundles for easier distribution.
 They usually come in bundles of 200 in which case you can then create 1/2 and 1/4 bundles pretty easily.
-8. Distribute them to the buyers.
+9. Distribute them to the buyers.
 For remote folks in the same office, you can DM with them about sending the stickers to one person, but otherwise you'll need to reach out to the remote people to mail them all.
-8. Important!
+10. Important!
 When mailing stickers, be sure to use manilla envelopes and package them well, as plain letter envelopes go through scanners in transit that can catch on the stickers and literally squeeze them out the side of the envelope.
 I once had someone report back that an empty envelope had arrived with the side riped open by the force of the stickers being pushed out of them.

 ## Templates

-**Initial Slack Post**
+#### **Initial Slack Post**

 ````
 Hey team,